nusserstudios/tailbliss/README.md

 # TailBliss
 Hugo + TailwindCSS 3.2.0 + Alpine.js for Hacktoberfest

-TailBlis is an opinionated Hugo Starter with Tailwind CSS 3.2 and Alpine.js with light/dark modes.
+TailBliss is an opinionated Hugo Starter with Tailwind CSS 3.2 and Alpine.js with light/dark modes.

 **Install to VS Code with:**
 `git clone git@github.com:nusserstudios/hugo-twcss-alpine.git your-name`